daoducanhc/Tumor_Segmentation/README.md

 Hyperparameters tuning are almost the same (difference in learning rate scheduler).
 Hence, we can see how remarkably effective ResBlock is.

 The ResUNet model achieves dice score of **0.76** only in **35** epochs.
-The training time reduce by more than 2 times ("2 hours 28 minutes" to "58 minutes") while training with origin UNet.
+The training time reduce by more than 2 times ("2 hours 28 minutes" to "**58 minutes**") while training with origin UNet.

 ## :clapper: Demo

 Here are some top score results that we evaluate ResUNet model with testing dataset.

+Some samples like 1837.png and 682.png, despite of having good dice score, they are still predict wrong area (area that detach from true tumor).
+To restrict it, we tend to apply region of interest (ROI) while training model.

+Overall, this project is quite a success in segmenting brain tumors.

 .             |      .
 :-------------------------:|:-------------------------: